 Women with pre-eclampsia may have no symptoms.
 It is important to see your doctor regularly during pregnancy to detect problems early.

-In women with symptoms, pre-eclampsia may cause: HeadachesBloating or water retentionNoticeably swollen ankles or feet, outside of normal swelling that occurs during pregnancySwelling of the face and upper bodyVision troublesUpper abdominal painNausea or vomitingFeeling short of breathChest painUrinating less
+In women with symptoms, pre-eclampsia may cause: HeadachesBloating or water retentionNoticeably swollen ankles or feet, worse than the normal swelling that occurs during pregnancySwelling of the face and upper bodyVision troublesUpper abdominal painNausea or vomitingFeeling short of breathChest painUrinating less

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.